-- 57. Subject to paragraph 60, the incremental step sizes to be offered at auction are dependent upon the obligated entry capacity at each ASEP defined by the Licence.
-In accordance with the Uniform Network Code (Section B 2.2.3 (c) & (d)), twenty increments will be offered. - 58.
-For the avoidance of doubt, the obligated entry capacity level incorporates: - Initial NTS SO Baseline Entry Capacity as defined by the Licence - Incremental obligated capacity that has previously been released - Entry capacity that has been substituted to or from the ASEP as a result of National Grid's Entry Capacity Substitution Methodology - 59.
-Price steps will usually be based on releasing capacity increments equal to 2.5% of the obligated entry capacity level at the relevant ASEP.
-For example, the second price step (P2) represents the minimum price at which valid bids for at least 105% of obligated capacity would need to be received before National Grid would consider releasing incremental entry capacity equivalent to 5% of the obligated capacity level at that ASEP. - 60.
-Fewer increments will be specified at the smallest ASEPs.
-At Entry Points that have an obligated capacity level that is less than 300GWh per day then the following will apply; - In the first instance National Grid will determine the number of 15GWh increments required to offer no less than 50% of the obligated capacity level.
-The chosen increment size approximates to the increment that would be required if 300GWh is offered in 20 equal sized increments. - No less than five increments are permitted.
-In instances where the application of a 15GWh increment infers that less than five increments will be required then a quantity that is equivalent to no less than 50% of the obligated capacity level at the relevant Entry Point will be divided into five equal sized increments. - 61.
-Additional price steps might be required in circumstances where demand is expected to exceed 150% of the obligated level.
-Broadly this circumstance can arise at locations that have previously experienced high demand and at new entry points where no obligated entry capacity has previously been released. - 62.
-At entry points where the planning process has signalled to National Grid's satisfaction that more than 50% capacity above the obligated level may be demanded in a given year,
+- 57. Subject to paragraph 60,75. the incremental step sizes to be offered at auction are dependent upon the obligated entry capacity at each ASEPNTS entry point defined by the Licence.
+In accordance with the Uniform Network Code (Section B 2.2.3 (c) & (d)), twenty increments will be offered. - 74.
+58. For the avoidance of doubt, at any given time, the prevailing obligated entry capacity level incorporates: - Non-incremental obligated entry capacity which comprises of - Initial NTS SO Baseline Entry Capacity as defined by the Licence baseline obligated entry capacity set out within the Licence; and - Entry capacity that has been substituted to or from the NTS entry point as a result of National Grid's Entry Capacity Substitution methodology - Incremental Funded incremental obligated entry capacity that has previously been released - Entry capacity that has been substituted to or from the ASEP as a result of National Grid's Entry Capacity Substitution Methodology - 59.
+Price steps will usually be based on releasing capacity increments equal to 2.5% of the prevailing obligated entry capacity level at the relevant ASEPentry point.
+For example, the second price step (P2) represents the minimum price at which valid bids for at least 105% of obligated entry capacity would need to be received before National Grid would consider releasing incremental obligated entry capacity equivalent to 5% of the prevailing obligated entry capacity level at that ASEPentry point. - 76.
+Fewer increments will be specified at the smallest ASEPsentry points.
+At Entry PointsNTS entry points that have ana prevailing obligated entry capacity level that is less than 300GWh per day then the following will apply; - In the first instance National Grid will determine the number of 15GWh increments required to offer no less than 50% of the obligated entry capacity level.
+The chosen increment size approximates to the increment that would be required if 300GWh is offered in 20 equal sized increments.

-National Grid would set price steps on the basis of quantities which were expected to exceed the indicated demand.
+- No less than five increments are permitted.
+In instances where the application of a 15GWh increment infers that less than five increments will be required then a quantity that is equivalent to no less than 50% of the prevailing obligated entry capacity level at the relevant Entry PointNTS entry point will be divided into five equal sized increments. - 77.
+61. Additional price steps might be required in circumstances where demand is expected to exceed 150% of the prevailing obligated entry capacity level.
+Broadly this circumstance can arise at locations that have previously experienced high demand and at new entry points where no obligated entry capacity has previously been released. - 78.
+62. At entry points where the planning process has signalled to National Grid's satisfaction that more than 50% capacity above the prevailing obligated entry capacity level may be demanded in a given year, National Grid would set price steps on the basis of quantities which were expected to exceed the indicated demand.